 “Sourcing” = Refers to the act of finding products that can be bought and then resold for a profit.
 In this article, I am referring to products that can be purchased online and then sold on Amazon or eBay.
 My experience is with Amazon, but the same principles apply for eBay as well.

 “BOLO” = An abbreviation for “Be On the Look Out.”
-This product leads that sellers have identified and shared with other sellers.
-This typically applies to retail arbitrage, but is mentioned sparingly throughout this article.
+This product lead that sellers have identified and shared with other sellers.
+This typically applies to retail arbitrage but is mentioned sparingly throughout this article.

 “Arbitrage” = In its most basic form, purchasing products low and selling high.
-For this article, we will be discussing arbitrage as it applies to online purchasing.
+For this article, we will discuss arbitrage as it applies to online purchasing.

 “ROI” = An abbreviation for Return On Investment.
-This is the relation between the amount of capital invested and the resulting profits.
+This is the relationship between the amount of capital invested and the resulting profits.